 This study use a sample of 406 Canadian firms listed in Toronto Stock exchange (TSX) over the period 2005-2014 Our research contributes to the extant literature on family ownership in several ways.
 Prior studies examine how family ownership affects external financing constraints in normal economies times.
 However, our understanding of family firm's investment cash flow sensitivity is somewhat limited in recession times.
 The conflict of interests between family and minority shareholders may be more severe during financial crisis than in normal times.
 Due to the financial shock of the crisis, family controlling shareholders tend to be more risk averse and are more likely to use firm's assets to meet a liquidity personal need.
-As a result, family controlling shareholders.
+As a result, family controlling shareholders may reject or abandon valuable project and expropriate wealth from outside shareholders.
 We contribute to the family business literature by exploring the effect of family firms on the relation between investment and cash flow during the recent 2007-2009 financial crisis.
 We also analyse this relationship difference between family firms and non family firms before and during financial crisis.
 Finally, our paper also complements recent studies on the endogeneity of ownership structure and addresses the endogeneity problem of family ownership and investment-cash flow sensitivity.